confluentinc/tutorials/console-consumer-primitive-keys-values/README.md

-# Consuming non-string primitive keys and values
+# Consuming non-string primitive keys and values with the Apache Kafka &reg; console consumer

 You want to inspect or debug records written to a topic.
 Each record key and value is a long and double, respectively.
-In this tutorial, you'll learn how to specify key and value deserializers with the console consumer.
+In this tutorial, you'll learn how to specify key and value deserializers with the Apache Kafka console consumer.

 ## Setup